csi-greifflab/negative-class-optimization/Readme.md

 bash manage.sh install_env
 conda activate ab-negative-training
 bash manage.sh update_env  # updates and installs local packages
-dvc pull  # fetches the data
+dvc pull  # fetches all the data
 ```

 This will setup the environment and required data.
 In particular, this will fetch the `data` directory, with all required data, as well as `immuneML` directory, where immuneML yaml specifications, logs, as well as output files are stored.

+The `dvc pull` will fetch all the data, and at times this can be a lot.
+Often one will want to work with just a single file, one can achieve that with `dvc get` (not `dvc import`, to implement read-only mode, since we don't want changes to standard files).
+For convenience `./manage.sh get_700k` fetches the 700k dataset.

 To add a new library dependence, please add it manually in the `environment.yml` file and run `bash manage.sh update_env`.